vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Not-Not Is What?
 Actionable Commandments?
-Here an over-extrapolation from the Ten Commandments of the Bible by flipping them from a prohibitive form into a proactive, dynamic secular form, focusing on what to do instead of what not to do.
+Here an experimental over-extrapolation from the Ten Commandments of the Bible by flipping them from a prohibitive form into a proactive, dynamic secular form, focusing on what to do instead of what not to do.
-For example, notice that the Golden Rule (Matthew 7:12, Leviticus 19:18) is also almost a positive proactive form of The Eye for an Eye law (Matthew 5:38, Leviticus 24:19).
+For example, notice that the Golden Rule "So whatever you wish that others would do to you, do also to them" (Matthew 7:12, Leviticus 19:18) is also almost a positive proactive form of The Eye for an eye law (Matthew 5:38, Leviticus 24:19).

 You will disagree with these because I cannot precisely invert negative into positive.
 I also provide potentially supportive quotes from other parts of the Bible.